JakobDozier/Project-3/README.md

 - ARKit
 - CocoaPods
   - LBTAComponents
+    - This gives me more options for placing my buttons by allowing to anchor it to specific sides of the screen as well as adjust the size of it.
+When using it it creates a new project file (filename).xcworkspace

 ### Language
 - Swift

 ### Team
 - Jakob Dozier

+I created the buttons and the center plus icon

 App icon that I created
 ![alt text](screenshots/measureAppIcon.png)